jordanpaulee/ADELAIDE/README.md

 # ADELAIDE
-_Autonomous Digital Everyday Liaison and Artificially Intelligent Digital Entity_ Being developed as a real life example of J.A.R.V.I.S.
+_Autonomous Digital Everyday Liaison and Artificially Intelligent Digital Entity_

+Currently being developed as a real life example of J.A.R.V.I.S.
 This project is being developed in sections, beginning with research in computer vision and hardware integration.

 **Roadmap**